engraving-challenges/main/general-rules.md

 document file and the resulting PDF file.

 ---
+For the purpose of our challenges it is important to make this as concise and fine-grained as possible.
+   If you don't have experience with Git and aren't in the position to learn it for this occasion, don't worry.
+You can ask someone to assist you with that.

 ### Project Phases

 Please tackle your assignment according to the following outline.
 You